Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Related Work

 \subsection{LLMs for VR}

 The versatile computational capabilities of foundation models and LLMs make them suitable for handling complex tasks across different domains, such as medicine~\cite{Ayhan_etal_2025} and education~\cite{hou_etal_2024}.
 Considering the fact that LLMs can personalize user experiences often with few prompts and do not require extensive manual labor, such as in the form of annotations, similar to many domains, the VR community has also started to integrate those models into their workflows.
 In fact, integration of LLMs can facilitate inclusion and equity in virtual spaces and help increase users' engagement as they can provide infrastructure for intuitive interaction experience~\cite{bozkir2024embedding}.
 To this end, Buldu et al.~\cite{buldu2025cuify} focused on delivering a speech-based interaction framework that relies on LLMs in VR by combining different speech-to-text, text-to-speech, and language models.
+Skyba et al.~\cite{skyba2024towards} further investigated LLM-based natural language understanding for XR interaction, including navigation and spatial commands, showing both promise and challenges in interpreting complex spatial concepts.
 Furthermore, Lau et al.~\cite{lau2024wrappedanansiswebunweaving} argued for using LLMs for personalization in VR spaces and found that personalization through LLMs in VR boosts engagement and learning interest, indicating the potential benefits of LLMs to support users.
 Furthermore, De La Torre et al.~\cite{de2024llmr} utilized LLMs to create interactive and virtual spaces, especially for producing and editing objects and scenes.
 The authors showed the effectiveness of their framework through a usability study in which participants provided positive feedback.
 This wide range of use cases of LLMs in VR shows their potential to make VR more engaging and accessible for users.
 In the context of this work, when hands-free locomotion is considered, one of the most straightforward ways to obtain the user's input is through voice input~\cite{hombeck2023tell}.
 However, previous research often considers fixed voice-based commands, limiting the user inputs' generalizability.
 We address this issue with LLMs by incorporating contextual information from the scene to facilitate hands-free and context-aware locomotion in VR.